 The best sewer inspectors for older North Park homes are licensed specialists who provide full-video scoping, written estimates, and quick turnaround.
 You should book one immediately after offer acceptance to detect leaks, roots, or line defects before removing contingencies.

-You can quickly shortlist sewer inspectors by focusing on licensure, reporting quality, turnaround time, and independence.
-Your best option is a CSLB C-36 licensed outfit that scopes daily, delivers same-day video files, and itemizes repairs by priority.
+Focus on licensure, reporting quality, turnaround time, and independence.
+Your best option is a CSLB C-36 licensed company that scopes daily, delivers same-day video files, and itemizes repairs by priority.

 Consider this well-reviewed shortlist in San Diego: